 Fannie Mae provides two options to loan sellers for conducting a comprehensive risk assessment: automated underwriting, primarily through Desktop Underwriter®, or manual underwriting.
-Both methods include an evaluation of the borrower's equity investment, credit history, liquid reserves, reliable and recurring income, and the cumulative effect that these and other risk factors have on mortgage loan performance.
+Both methods include an evaluation of the borrower's creditworthiness and equity investment, taking into account factors such as credit history, liquid reserves, reliable and recurring income, and the cumulative effect that these and other risk factors have on mortgage loan performance.
+As noted above, the Refi Plus Program offered exceptions to many of Fannie Mae's standard underwriting provisions.